AbdimulhinYussuf3675/home-watch/README.md

 # Home-Watch

-A web application that allows users to be in the contact about everything happening in his/her neighborhood.
+A web application that allows users to get information  about everything happening in his/her neighborhood.

 ## Author
 ### [Abdimulhin Adan](https://github.com/AbdimulhinYussuf3675)